 - Resolves the nREPL port (auto-starting Jank if needed)

-- Sends bootstrap definitions to the Jank session:
+- Sends bootstrap definitions to a dedicated

 Subsequent renders reuse the same Jank process, so startup cost is only paid once.